 ASHLEY CALDWELL

-Olympic, World & World Cup Champion, Ashley is an American Olympic Hopeful for what would be her 5th consecutive Winter Olympic Team in 2026.
+Olympic, World & World Cup Champion, Ashley is an American Olympic Hopeful for what would be her 5th consecutive Winter Olympic Team in 2026 in Freestyle Aerials.
 She lives today in Park City, UT and is a native of Ashburn, VA (Washington DC Metropolitan Area).

 Ashley holds degrees from Empire State University (SUNY) and two masters degrees from the University of Utah in Law Studies and Real Estate Development.